ivyxjc/libra/.github/ISSUE_TEMPLATE/3-code-smell.md

 ---
-name: "\U0001F41EBug Code smell"
+name: "\U0001F41BCode smell"
 about: Report a code smell in the Libra
 ---

-# 🐞 Code smell report
+# 🐛 Code smell report

 ### Description
 <!-- ✍️-->